 C&NW reached Mankato, and built a little north, crossing the Minnesota River at St. Peter, staying north of the River until finally crossing back over at New Ulm.
 It then went to Tracy, and later Watertown, SD.
 It reached South Dakota in 1872.

-The Chicago Northwestern opted for a new route between New Ulm and Mankato.
+The Chicago & North Western opted for a new route between New Ulm and Mankato.
 They built it in 1899, using the old route as a backup.
-In 1971, the C&Nw abandoned the old route from New Ulm to Mankato, with the exception of a part from New Ulm to a small Rock Quarry.

 By 1986, the C&NW was looking to abandoned this route.
-A group of Senators stepped in and purchasded the line, and named the Dakota Minnesota Eastern.
+A group of Senators stepped in and purchased the line, and named the Dakota Minnesota & Eastern.

 After many years of independent and rapidly expanding operations, the DM&E was purchased by the Canadian Pacific in 2008.
 CP continues to operate the route between Winona and Tracy, with the Waseca to Tracy portion known as the Tracy Subdivision.